Every organization, no matter how great its company culture, faces the challenge of attrition.

 What is Bob’s Attrition Indicator?

-bob’s Attrition Indicator is offered as part of the Core HR package and helps companies identify which employees are at high risk for attrition and then take steps to prevent it.
+Bob’s Attrition Indicator is offered as part of the Core HR package and helps companies identify which of their team are at high risk of attrition and then take steps to prevent it.
 The different indicators are compiled from several sources and selected for their accuracy, clarity, and data availability within Bob.

-The Attrition Indicator provides managers and HR with a tool for identifying people at high risk for attrition.
-While some indicators are based on an employee’s personal information—their age or number of children—and cannot be changed or fixed, others can be reviewed and rectified.
-The Attrition Indicator gives managers a holistic view of their people and their risk of attrition, alerting them to take the necessary steps to retain them.
-This could be through scheduling a 1:1 conversation to see how they feel or by offering incentives to stay with the company, such as a salary increase or promotion.
+The Attrition Indicator provides managers and HR with a tool for identifying people at high risk of attrition.
+While some indicators are based on a person’s personal information and cannot be changed or fixed, others can be reviewed and rectified.

-It’s important to note, however, that the Attrition rate Indicator is based on statistical trends and cannot reflect an individual employee’s mindset.
-An employee with a high risk of attrition may have no intention to leave, while an employee at low risk may be actively searching for their next opportunity.
+It’s important to note, however, that the attrition rate indicator is based on statistical trends and cannot reflect an individual’s mindset.
+A team member with a high risk of attrition may have no intention to leave, while someone at low risk may be actively searching for their next opportunity.

 Understanding Bob’s attrition risk indicators

-The Attrition Indicator lists 13 different indicators that are used universally for all employees.
+The Attrition Indicator lists 13 different indicators that are universally used.
 Each one has a color tag that describes the level of risk, as follows:

-- Green: the employee is at low risk of attrition for this indicator
+- Green.
+The team member is at low risk of attrition for this indicator.

-- Orange: the employee is at some risk of attrition for this indicator
+- Orange.
+The team member is at some risk of attrition for this indicator.

-- Red: the employee is at risk of attrition for this indicator
+- Red.
+The team member is at risk of attrition for this indicator.

-- Grey: no relevant employee data found for this indicator
+- Gray.
+No relevant team member data found for this indicator.

 The levels of risk were assigned using the following parameters:

-- Tenure: employees with a manager who has been in the company for more than two years are at a lower risk of attrition
+- Tenure.
+Team members with a manager who has been in the company for more than two years are at a lower risk of attrition.

-- Recently changed: a manager change in the past 180 days increases employee attrition risk
+- Recently changed.
+A manager change in the past 180 days increases attrition risk.

-- Team size: employees in teams with less than five employees reporting to the same manager have a higher risk of attrition
+- Team size.
+People in teams with fewer than five team members reporting to the same manager have a higher risk of attrition.

-- Recent team voluntary attrition: employees in teams with a high rate of attrition in the past 180 days are at greater risk of attrition
+- Recent team voluntary attrition.
+People in teams with a high rate of attrition in the past 180 days are at greater risk of attrition.

 POSITION AND SENIORITY

-- Employees with the same title: employees who share the same title with up to four other employees are at a lower risk of attrition
+- Team members with the same title.
+People who share the same title with up to four other team members are at a lower risk of attrition.

-- Manages others: employees with direct reports are at a lower risk of attrition
+- Manages others.
+Team members with direct reports are at a lower risk of attrition.

-- Direct reports: employees who manage large teams are at a lower risk of attrition
+- Direct reports.
+People who manage large teams are at a lower risk of attrition.

-- Seniority percentile: employees who have been at the company longest are at a lower risk of attrition
+- Seniority percentile.
+Team members who have been at the company longest are at a lower risk of attrition.

-- Time in the current position: employees who have had the same role for more than four years are at risk of attrition
+- Time in the current position.
+Team members who have had the same role for more than four years are at risk of attrition.

-- Time with current salary: employees who haven’t had a salary increase for more than two and a half years are at risk of attrition
+- Time with current salary.
+Team members who haven’t had a salary increase for more than two and a half years are at risk of attrition.

-- Recent requests: employees with more than five requests for time off in the past 90 days are at greater risk of attrition.
+- Recent requests.
+Team members with more than five requests for time off in the past 90 days are at greater risk of attrition.
 The number of days taken in each request does not affect the attrition risk.